-The City of Great Falls Annual Action Plan for Program Year 2021 is scheduled for review by the Great Falls City Commission on July 6, 2021.
-City Commission action on the Annual Action Plan follows a plan development process which included input from local organizations and community residents through a public needs hearing held by the City Commission on May 4, 2021, a Neighborhood Council of Councils meeting on May 25, 2021, and a 15-day public comment period extending from June 7, 2021 through June 21, 2021.
-Due to a funding allocation error, HUD had granted the City a waiver reducing the public comment period for the 2021 Annual Action Plan to a minimum of 3 days; however, the City chose the longer comment period to ensure greater public involvement.
+The City of Great Falls Annual Action Plan for Program Year 2022 is scheduled for review by the Great Falls City Commission on July 5, 2022.
+City Commission action on the Annual Action Plan follows a plan development process which included input from local organizations and community residents through a public needs hearing held by the City Commission on April 5, 2022, a public meeting held on June 21, 2022 by the City Commission, and a 30-day public comment period extending from May 16, 2022 through June 15, 2022.

-The purpose of this Annual Action Plan is to implement program year two of the five-year 2020-2024 Consolidated Plan, identify the housing and community development needs of low and moderate income (LMI) people in the community, and develop comprehensive, coordinated strategies for addressing those needs using available federal and non-federal resources.
-This Annual Action Plan for Program Year 2021 serves as the budget for the City of Great Falls Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
-Detailed within this Plan are the City's recommended community grant goals and priorities for the upcoming program year, which begins July 1, 2021, and ends June 30, 2022.
-The City expects to receive an annual allocation of \$810,605 through CDBG and \$283,494 through HOME.
+The purpose of this Annual Action Plan is to implement program year three of the five-year 2020-2024 Consolidated Plan, identify the housing and community development needs of low and moderate income (LMI) people in the community, and develop comprehensive, coordinated strategies for addressing those needs using available federal and non-federal resources.
+This Annual Action Plan for Program Year 2022 serves as the budget for the City of Great Falls Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME).
+Detailed within this Plan are the City's recommended community grant goals and priorities for the upcoming program year, which begins July 1, 2022, and ends June 30, 2023.
+The City expects to receive an annual allocation of \$764,295 through CDBG and \$319,759 through HOME.